tariktosya/migros-online-case/README.md

 # Migros Online Case

 This project is a **restful web application** that tracks courier locations near Migros stores and calculates the total distance traveled.
-The project is written in **Java 21** and does not use any framework or library.
+The project is written in **Java 21** and does not use any framework.

 The project also uses **Singleton** and **Strategy** design patterns, making the application flexible and maintainable.